tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal_Finale.md

 Something moved past me.
 Fast.
 Silent.
 Arms wrapped around my torso and dragged me away from the trailer.
 I heard the window slam shut behind me.

 Keeton’s voice roared from inside, a storm of curses and blasphemy.
-He screamed like a betrayed god, cornered and caged.
+He screamed like a trapped coyote, cornered and caged.

 He’d sensed something was off, but it didn’t matter.
 His hunger had outpaced his instincts.
 Now he was trapped.
 The trailer groaned under the weight of his panic.